brgtrainings/brgtrainings.github.io/syllabus/ruby/section-two/variables-constants.md

 - Constants may be added to existing classes and modules from the outside by using the class or module name and the scope operator before the constant name.

-Following program shows all aspect as mentioned in the __NOTES__ section.
+Following program shows all aspect as mentioned in the __Key points__ section.

 ```ruby
 OUTER_CONST = 99